Deploying HQ

 (Optional) Enable RBAC

-2. rbacEnable: true and namespaceScope: true - will enable creation of Role and RoleBinding which is more restrictive.
+2. rbacEnable: true and namespaceScope: true - will enable the creation of Role and RoleBinding which is more restrictive.

 Configure logging